OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 ```

 You can optionally inspect the generated service template.
-This template contains only the nodes required for the development variant.
+This template contains only the nodes required for the development variant, as presented on the left in Figure 1.

 ```shell linenums="1"
 # (optional) Inspect service template